 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-Why is it important to assess for signs of infection or injury before inserting a peripheral IV line?
+Why is it crucial to assess for signs of infection or injury before inserting a peripheral IV line?

 Open an interactive chat with Bash